Paying with crypto is like using Paypal

 Once the payment is processed successfully, the user is brought back to the store page, showing their order has been confirmed.

-At a web3 conference in Feb 2023, Nume partnered with 5 local businesses where they accepted cryptocurrency payments from real customers.
+At a web3 conference in Feb 2023, Nume partnered with 5 local businesses to accept cryptocurrency payments from real customers.
+An attendee tweeted about the low transaction fees compared to credit cards, completing the payment directly in the NumePay app.